cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-Each dataset in the BEFdata portal is associated with metadata.
-We also provide
+Each dataset in the `BEFdata` portal is associated with metadata the authors of
-access to the metadata from within `rbefdata`.
-It can be accessed either
+the dataset provide.
+We also provide access to the metadata from within
+`rbefdata`.
+It can be accessed either directly via a metadata download command
-directly via a metadata download command that takes the ID of a dataset or
+that takes the ID of a dataset or extracted via the R internal `attributes()`
-extracted via the R internal `attributes()` command.
-The extraction is possible
+command.
+The extraction via attributes is possible as each dataset is attached
-as each dataset is attached with its metadata when using one of the download
+with its metadata when using one of the download commands of `rbefdata` (see
-commands of `rbefdata` (see box below).
+box below).

 ```r